scourgeofgrozny/scourgeofgrozny/README.md

--My name is Floger.
+-My name is Michelin.
 I am new to programming in general, so I am using this account for any creations that I make.
 If anyone has advice on my works, it would be much appreciated.

--**Discord: Floger#5180**
+-**Discord: MichelinMan#5180**

 -PGP: https://pastebin.com/1vuqjJqH
 <!---